jcv12/Team-Profile-Generator/README.md

   ![badge](https://img.shields.io/badge/license-Academic-brightgreen)<br />

   ## Description
-  This application uses Node to create a custom webpage to display members of your team with contact information
+  This application uses Node to create a custom webpage to display members of your team with contact information.
+This program uses Object Oriented Programming to organize information on different types of positions.

   ## Table of Contents
   - [Description](#description)